 Mind explains depression, including possible causes and how you can access treatment and support.
-Includes tips for helping yourself, and guidance for friends and family.
+It includes tips for helping yourself, and guidance for friends and family.

 Obsessive compulsive disorder (OCD) is an anxiety disorder.
-It has two main parts obsessions and compulsions.
+It has 2 main parts obsessions and compulsions.

 Obsessive Compulsive Disorder suffers may have obsessions about something, followed by repetitive compulsions or urges to do something.

 Mind explains what obsessive compulsive disorder (OCD) is, including possible causes and how you can access treatment and support.
-Includes tips for helping yourself, and guidance for friends and family.
+It has tips for helping yourself, and guidance for friends and family.

 Anxiety is the feeling of fear or panic.
 Most people feel anxious, panicky or fearful about situations in life, such as money problems, relationship problems or work issues.